Anaconda Code #

 An Anaconda.cloud account is required for users to edit shared code.

-1. From the Dashboard, click the expand button to open the edit view.
+1. From the Dashboard, click Edit in full view to open the edit view.

 2. Adjust your code, then click Run.